 The applicant needs to come personally to the passport offices designated in the area for the collection of biometric data.
 The Passport Division processes passport applications through the Department of Consular Affairs, Chaengwattana Rd and at the 3 temporary passport offices in Bangkok (Bangna, Pinklao and Thailand’s Overseas Employment Service Center).
 The service is available outside Bangkok through the temporary passport offices designated in Khon Kaen, Chiang Mai, Songkla, Ubon Ratchathani, Surat Thani, Nakhon Ratchasima or Yala.

 Here are the steps to follow:

-- In the office, the applicant needs to present a valid Thai Identification Card to the receptionist and if the Identification Card he possess does not have a 13-digit Personal Number, he has to bring a House Registration with other official documents.
+- At the passport office, the applicant needs to present a valid Thai Citizenship Identification Card to the receptionist and if the Identification Card he possess does not have a 13-digit Personal Number, he has to bring a House Registration with other official documents.

 - Afterwards, the biometric data will be collected by the office authorized personnel.
 He has to sign to certify the collected information and then apply for a postage service.

 - Lastly, he has to pay the application fee and postage service fee and will be given the corresponding receipt and notification of the e-passport pick up date or notification of postage service.